Return

 Tsun

-I like things that react to mouse clicks instantly.
+I like things that react to input instantly.

 I hate websites that don't work at all without javascript.